A CHANGING WORLD • • The notions

 Transitions

-• The urban transition: shift from a mostly rural to a mainly urban population.
+• the urban transition: shift from a mostly rural to a mainly urban population.

-• The tourist transition: progress towards a more democratised and sustainable tourism.
+• the tourist transition: progress towards a more democratised and sustainable tourism.

 Development